The Pritzker Center for Photography

 Our innovative Photography Learning Lounge lets you experience photography in a whole new way.
 Through interactive exhibits, you can explore how photography shapes perceptions of California, create a portrait of yourself without showing your face, and more.

-This exhibition will be on view on Floor 3 starting March 18, 2023, and will be included as part of General Admission.
+This exhibition will be on view on Floor 3 May 31, 2025–February 25, 2026, and is included as part of General Admission.

-This exhibition will be on view in the Collections Study Center starting March 18, 2023.
+This exhibition will be on view in the Collections Study Center May 31, 2025–February 25, 2026.
 To visit the Collections Study Center, please email studycenterappointment@sfmoma.org.
-We are open by appointment Monday through Friday, 10 a.m.–noon and 1–4 p.m.
+We are open by appointment Monday through Friday, 10 a.m.–noon and 1–4 p.m., and strive to accommodate appointments within two weeks of your request.

 Support for the Pritzker Center for Photography is made possible by the Lisa and John Pritzker Family Fund.